jack2148/rgbd-object-pose-estimation/README.md

 ## Portfolio Takeaways

-- Built an end-to-end RGB-D perception pipeline from data collection to deployment.
+- Built an end-to-end RGB-D perception pipeline from data collection to ROS 2 inference.
 - Trained a custom YOLOv8 instance segmentation model for small industrial parts.
 - Extended a 2.5D depth baseline into CAD-based 6D pose estimation with FoundationPose.
 - Designed ROS2 outputs that are directly usable by a robot manipulation stack.